Huiqi-Xu/Huiqi-Xu.github.io/_pages/about.md

   image: hq_avatar.png
   image_circular: true # crops the image to make it circular
   address:
+  left_column: |
+  ## Interests
+  - Reading
+  - Cooking
+  - Traveling
+  - Walking

+right_column: |
+  ## Education
+  🎓 B.A. in Advertising, 2021–2025
+  *Jinan University*
+  🎓 M.A.
+Candidate in Journalism and Communication, 2025–2028
+  *Nanjing University*

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"